Weave Code

 laravel/telescope

-Laravel Telescope is a debug assistant for Laravel that gives deep visibility into app activity: incoming requests, exceptions, logs, database queries, queued jobs, mail, notifications, cache events, scheduled tasks, dumps, and more—ideal for local development.
+Laravel Telescope is a debug assistant for Laravel that provides a rich dashboard of requests, exceptions, logs, database queries, queued jobs, mail, notifications, cache activity, scheduled tasks, and more—ideal for local development and troubleshooting.

 View on GitHub